-- 1. Children in Care.
+- Children in Care.
 (A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
 A "Looked After Child" means any child who is in the care of a local authority in accordance with Section 22 (1) of the Children Act 1989.
 A child who was "previously a Looked After Child" means a child who after being Looked After became subject to an Adoption Order under the Adoption Act 1976 or under Section 46 of the Adoption and Children Act 2002, a Residence Order or Child Arrangement Order under Section 8 of the Children Act 1989 or Special Guardianship Order under Section 14A of the Children Act 1989. - 2.
-A child living within the parishes of St. Mary's or St. Anthony's (see notes), or living outside the parishes where there is no provision for continuity of Catholic Education who is either: - A baptised Catholic. - A current member of a formal Catholic sacramental church programme - Or, having been baptised in another recognised Christian tradition, a child who has undertaken a formal Welcoming Rite in a Catholic parish.
+A child living within the parishes of St. Mary's or St. Anthony's (see notes), or living outside the parishes where there is no provision for continuity of Catholic Education who is either: - A baptised Catholic. - A current member of a formal Catholic sacramental church programme - Or, having been baptised in another recognised Christian tradition, a child who has undertaken a formal Welcoming Rite in a Catholic parish. - 3.
+A child living outside the above named parish boundaries who is either: - A baptised Catholic.

-- 3. A child living outside the above named parish boundaries who is either: - A baptised Catholic. - A current member of a formal Catholic sacramental church programme - Or, having been baptised in another recognised Christian tradition, a child who has undertaken a formal Welcoming Rite in a Catholic parish. - 4.
-Baptised children of other Christian denominations (or who have undertaken a formal service of dedication according to the practice of another Christian Church which is affiliated to Churches Together in Britain and Northern Ireland). - 5.
+- A current member of a formal Catholic sacramental church programme - Or, having been baptised in another recognised Christian tradition, a child who has undertaken a formal Welcoming Rite in a Catholic parish. - 4.
+Siblings of children already on roll and will continue to attend the school when the child is due to enter, who are not covered within categories 1 to 3 above. - 5.
+Baptised children of other Christian denominations (or who have undertaken a formal service of dedication according to the practice of another Christian Church which is affiliated to Churches Together in Britain and Northern Ireland). - 6.
 All other children.